SAP-archive/cloud-sdk-cli/README.md

 ```
 <!-- usagestop -->

-The CLI can initialize an express-based project or (the more common case) add everything you need to develop for SAP Cloud Platform to an existing project no matter what backend framework you use.
+The CLI can initialize an nest-based project or (the more common case) add everything you need to develop for SAP Cloud Platform to an existing project no matter what backend framework you use.
 If there are any incompatibilities, please let us know in the [issues](https://github.com/SAP/cloud-sdk-cli/issues/new/choose)!

 To get started run